Opryland USA

-Opryland USA (later called Opryland Themepark and colloquially "Opryland") was a theme park in suburban Nashville, Tennessee.
+Opryland USA (later called Opryland Themepark and colloquially known as Opryland) was a theme park in Nashville, Tennessee, United States.
+The 120 acre park was located between the Cumberland River and Briley Parkway.
 It operated seasonally (generally March to October) from 1972 to 1997, and for a special Christmas-themed engagement every December from 1993 to 1997.
 During the late 1980s, nearly 2.5 million people visited the park annually.

-Billed as the "Home of American Music," Opryland USA featured a large number of musical shows along with typical amusement park rides, such as roller coasters.
+Opryland USA opened on May 27, 1972, and was developed and constructed by WSM, Inc. to complement the new Grand Ole Opry House.
+Billed as the "Home of American Music", the park featured a large number of musical shows along with amusement rides, such as roller coasters.
+Opryland was closed and demolished following the 1997 season.
+On its site was built Opry Mills, an outlet-heavy shopping mall, which opened in 2000.

 History

 Origin

-The impetus for a theme park in Nashville was the desire for a new, permanent, larger and more modern home for the long-running Grand Ole Opry radio program by the Opry owners, the National Life and Accident Insurance Company.
-The Ryman Auditorium, its home since 1943, was suffering from disrepair along with the downtown neighborhood's increasing urban decay since the mid-1960s.
+The impetus for a theme park in Nashville was WSM, Inc.'s desire for a larger and more modern venue for its long-running Grand Ole Opry radio program.
+The Ryman Auditorium, the show's home since 1943, was suffering from disrepair along with the downtown neighborhood's increasing urban decay since the mid-1960s.
 Despite the shortcomings, the show's popularity was increasing as its weekly crowds outgrew the 3,000-seat venue.
-Organizers sought to build a new air-conditioned venue with a larger capacity and ample parking in a then-undeveloped area of the city, providing visitors a safer and more enjoyable experience than was possible at the Ryman.
+The company sought to build a new, air-conditioned auditorium with a larger capacity and ample parking in a then-undeveloped area of the city, providing visitors a safer and more enjoyable experience than was possible at the Ryman.

-During a 1969 visit to the Astrodomain in Houston, Texas, WSM, Inc. (a subsidiary of NL&AI, later NLT Corporation, and then owner of WSM-AM-FM-TV and the Opry) President Irving Waugh was inspired by the presence of AstroWorld.
+During a 1969 visit to the Astrodomain in Houston, Texas, WSM, Inc. President Irving Waugh was inspired by the presence of AstroWorld.
 Waugh noted in particular that the theme park was able to draw visitors to the property on days when the Astrodome and related facilities were dormant.
-Waugh decided that an amusement park adjacent to a new Grand Ole Opry House, which itself only operated two days per week, would be a profitable venture.
+Waugh decided that an amusement park adjacent to a new Grand Ole Opry House, which itself would only operate two days per week as originally planned, would be a profitable venture.
 As a result, WSM, Inc. purchased a large tract of riverside land (Rudy's Farm) owned by a local sausage manufacturer in the Pennington Bend area of Nashville along the Cumberland River, adjacent to the newly-constructed Briley Parkway, a four-lane highway with access to the interstate system.
 Plans for the Opryland complex were announced on October 13, 1969.